Epistemic Bias Injection: Manipulating LLM Opinion via Selective Context Retrieval: Attack on RAG Databases

 where $\textbf{LLM}$ represents the LLM generation process.
 We use the latter.

-\item (2) The attacker employs an embedding model $E_d(\cdot)$ to project the candidate passages into the embedding space and performs PCA~\cite{PCA} on the embeddings $E_d(d_{\text{synt},j}), j\in [1,J]$.
-By projecting the passage embeddings onto the resulting polarization axis, the attacker obtains the scalar PS value $\text{PS}(d_{\text{synt},j})$ for each passage, which captures its perspective bias.
+\item (2) The attacker employs an encoder $E(\cdot)$ to project the candidate passages into the embedding space and performs PCA~\cite{PCA} on the embeddings $\{E(d_{\text{synt},j})\}_{j\in [1,J]}$, without requiring any stance labels.
+In other words, these candidate passages also serve as the anchor passages to derive the polarization axis.
+By projecting the passage embeddings onto the resulting polarization axis, the attacker obtains their PS values $\{\text{PS}(d_{\text{synt},j})\}_{j\in [1,J]}$.

-\item (3) The attacker selects a \emph{seed passage} $d_\text{seed}$ by choosing the passage with the highest or lowest PS: